antisandwichman/AntiSandwichMans-Elden-Ring-Save-Manager/readme.md

 ﻿## AntiSandwichMan's Elden Ring Save Manager

-A PowerShell script which allows you to more easily make backups of your Elden Ring saves.
+A PowerShell script which functions as a very basic save backup manager.
+Backup & restore your Elden Ring saves without having to worry about manually copying the save directory.

 ## Features